oskarwiskman/wow-downranking/README.md

 * All DoT/HoT durations are considered before any duration buffs or talents are applied.
 Keep in mind that these talents simply add extra ticks of damage or healing for the same amount that the spell would do otherwise.

 # Sources
-All the spell data used in the project has been gathered from [ClassicDB](https://classicdb.ch/) and the calculation formulas from [Allakhazam](http://wow.allakhazam.com/wiki/spell_coefficient_(wow)).
+All the spell data used in the project has been gathered from Classic WoW Beta Servers and [ClassicWowHead](https://classic.wowhead.com/).
+Calculation formulas from have been derived from several sources and verified in the Classic WoW Beta.

 # Contributions
 As stated above I am happy to receive constructive feedback, in order to make this tool better.